 A 13th century church is one of the oldest churches in Britain and historic monument.

-The tide mill of Beauchet, one of the oldest works of this kind in the region.
+The mill Beauchet wave, one of the oldest works of this kind in the region.